KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 **The Entropic Inversion (Transaction)**

 The entropic orientation
-also performs acts called “sacrifice,”
+also performs acts called "sacrifice,"
 but never for alignment —
 only for gain.